Can I see the same vet each time?

 How do I prepare for my annual visit?

-Annual physical exams are important to assess any changes in health, body condition, aging related issues and discuss any new problems that may have come up during the previous year.
-Early detection of disease can significantly improve quality and quantity of life.
+Annual physical exams are important to assess any changes in health, body condition, and aging-related issues and discuss any new problems that may have come up during the previous year.
+Early detection of disease can significantly improve the quality and quantity of life.
 Please bring a fresh stool sample to check for parasites, any medications that your pet is on regularly, the name of your pet’s diet and any treats fed at home.
 You can bring some of your animal’s favourite food or a toy or comfort item from home to help them feel more comfortable.
 Let us know if anything makes them uneasy or if they do not like being touched or examined a certain way.
-We will do everything we can to make their visit as stress free and enjoyable as possible.
+We will do everything we can to make their visit as stress-free and enjoyable as possible.

 What can I do to help make the trip to the clinic easier on my cat?